cocoanlab/interpret_ml_neuroimaging/README.md

 $ git clone https://github.com/cocoanlab/interpret_ml_neuroimaging
 ```

-Make sure to set your Matlab path to include all dependent toolboxes.
+Make sure to set your Matlab path to include all required toolboxes.

 ## How to run the codes
 ### Linear models